leovandriel/expression-finder/README.md

 # Why

-Sometimes you have a number and wonder if there is a closed-form expression for it.
+Sometimes you have a decimal number and wonder if there is a closed-form expression for it.

 # How